jmeggles/House-Our-Heroes/README.md

   - Derek D'Esposito *[GitHub](https://github.com/Derekdespo)

   ## Tests
   - No testing was done prior to the development of this project.
-However, we used console.log along the way along with eslint and Travis Ci to confirm all code was built properly.
+However, we used console.log and nodemon along the way along with eslint and Travis Ci to confirm all code was built properly.

   ## Contribute
   Commit or comment to the project in github.